More about: 4 Best Day Trips to Amalfi Coast from Rome

 Despite its modest size, it was one of the main ports of Europe between the 9th and 12th centuries.
 Since Roman times the coast was taken as an ideal place to vacation and bathe under the Tyrrhenian sun.

-Today the entire Amalfi Coast is a meeting point for locals who wish to spend a few days away from the chaos of the city enjoying the shores of the Tyrrhenian Sea, to thousands of international tourists who come from all over the world to be captivated by the beauty of the area.
+Today the entire Amalfi Coast is a meeting point for locals who want to spend a few days away from the chaos of the city enjoying the shores of the Tyrrhenian Sea, to thousands of international tourists who come from all over the world to be captivated by the beauty of the area.

 How to reach the Amalfi Coast from Rome via Salerno

 .
-You can also choose to go from Salerno to the Amalfi coast by bus.
+You can also choose to go from Salerno to the Amalfi Coast by bus.

 From Rome to Amalfi Coast by Car